ALL production registrations MUST be submitted AT LEAST one (1) month prior to the Opening performance in Montreal.i

 - Be produced by a PACT or Independent theatre company, where:

-- a PACT Company is a member of the Professional Association of Canadian Theatres (PACT), whose registered production engages artists under CAEA’s Canadian Theatre Agreement;
+- a PACT Company is a member of the Professional Association of Canadian Theatres (PACT) whose registered production engages artists under CAEA’s Canadian Theatre Agreement – or the equivalent Francophone associations;

 - an Independent Company is primarily comprised of theatre professionals who intend to or already make theatre their career.
 Additionally, two thirds (2/3rds) of the performing, creative, and production personnel must fulfill the following conditions: